sswietoniowski/learning-mssql/pluralsight/01_designing_and_implementing_sql_server_tables_and_views/README.md

 There are three normal forms (at least these are the most popular ones):

 - zero normal form (0NF) - not really a normal form, it is a state of a table before normalization,
-- first normal form (1NF) - each column contains atomic values, no repeating groups,
+- first normal form (1NF) - each column contains atomic values, no repeating groups, table has a primary key,
 - second normal form (2NF) - table is in 1NF and all non-key columns are fully dependent on the primary key,
 - third normal form (3NF) - table is in 2NF and all non-key columns are not transitively dependent on the primary key.